whylabs/whylogs/python/README.md

 These three functionalities enable a variety of use cases for data scientists, machine learning engineers, and data engineers:

-- Data and concept drift detection
+- Detect data drift in model input features
-- ML model performance degradation detection
+- Detect training-serving skew, concept drift, and model performance degradation
+- Validate data quality in model inputs or in a data pipeline
-- Exploratory data analysis via data profiling
+- Perform exploratory data analysis of massive datasets
-- Tracking data for ML experiments
+- Track data distributions & data quality for ML experiments
-- Data auditing and governance
+- Enable data auditing and governance across the organization
+- Standardize data documentation practices across the organization
-- And many more
+- And more

 whylogs can be run in Python or [Apache Spark](https://docs.whylabs.ai/docs/spark-integration) (both PySpark and Scala) environments on a variety of [data types](#data-types).
 We [integrate](#integrations) with lots of other tools including Pandas, [AWS Sagemaker](https://aws.amazon.com/blogs/startups/preventing-amazon-sagemaker-model-degradation-with-whylabs/), [MLflow](https://docs.whylabs.ai/docs/mlflow-integration), [Flask](https://whylabs.ai/blog/posts/deploy-and-monitor-your-ml-application-with-flask-and-whylabs), [Ray](https://docs.whylabs.ai/docs/ray-integration), [RAPIDS](https://whylabs.ai/blog/posts/monitoring-high-performance-machine-learning-models-with-rapids-and-whylogs), [Apache Kafka](https://docs.whylabs.ai/docs/kafka-integration), and more.